owenstranathan/owenstranathan.github.io/_drafts/2020-16-01-Unity-Input-Controller.md

 an input controller, and one actually called `InputController.cs` that does the actual event disbatch.
 I do this because I like my configuration to be in an `ExecuteInEditMode` MonoBehavior.

 Before I get into that there's something in the input map that I sort of skipped.
-That is the `InputType` enum.
+That is the `InputType` enum, which is defined at the top of the `InputMap.cs` file.
 This enum is incomplete.
-When you make
+When you make a new InputMap you'll need

 ---